Dreams (Fleetwood Mac song): The Corrs version

 Irish band the Corrs originally recorded "Dreams" for Legacy: A Tribute to Fleetwood Mac's Rumours, the 20th anniversary album of cover versions which also featured "Don't Stop" by Elton John, "You Make Loving Fun" by Jewel and others from the Goo Goo Dolls and the Cranberries.
 The cover version was originally recorded similar to the original song until Oliver Leiber transformed the recording into a dance track mixed with a violin and tin whistle hook.
 It was then remixed by Todd Terry for single release and became the first big hit for the Corrs in the UK, reaching number six on the UK Singles Chart and staying on the chart for 10 weeks.
-The video also won the "Best Adult Contemporary Video" award from Billboard magazine in 1998.
+The video, directed by Dani Jacobs and filmed in Singapore, also won the "Best Adult Contemporary Video" award from Billboard magazine in 1998.
 The Corrs' second studio album, Talk on Corners, was then re-released with "Dreams" added.

 The Corrs performed "Dreams" with Mick Fleetwood from Fleetwood Mac in their concert at the Royal Albert Hall on St. Patrick's Day, 1998 (which was also Caroline Corr's 25th birthday).

 Critical reception

-Larry Flick from Billboard wrote, "The Corrs bring an interesting Celtic flavor to the first pop single from Legacy: A Tribute To Fleetwood Mac's Rumours.
+Larry Flick from Billboard magazine wrote, "The Corrs bring an interesting Celtic flavor to the first pop single from Legacy: A Tribute to Fleetwood Mac's Rumours.
 Although it's difficult to let go of the intense drama of the original recording, the act's earnest delivery is to be commended and appreciated.
 In an effort to better connect with the kids of crossover radio, club icon Todd Terry has been enlisted to remix the song with a more forceful disco sound.
 It was a wise move that gives this single a fighting chance in drawing the positive attention of the pop masses."
-Daily Record said the cover version is "superb".
-British newspaper Sunday Mirror stated that "Ireland's three most beautiful women and their brother should finally crack it over here with this Todd Terry remix."
+Scottish Daily Record praised the cover version as "superb".
+Music Week felt the classic "is given an uplifting Celtic overhaul on this breezy, radio-friendly cover which has Andrea Corr's gorgeous vocal joined by violin and tin whistle.
+With airplay already building and the familiarity of the song, 'Dreams' should see the quartet reaching even further than their ever-growing fanbase."
+An editor from Sunday Mirror stated that "Ireland's three most beautiful women and their brother should finally crack it over here with this Todd Terry remix."

 Music video

-A music video was made to accompany the song, directed by British music video director and editor Dani Jacobs.
-It was published on YouTube in September 2009.
-As of July 2022, the video has been viewed over 23 million times.
-The video for the Todd Terry Remix was published in March 2014.
-In 2020, it has got over 1 million views.
-The music video won the "Best Adult Contemporary Video" award from Billboard magazine in 1998.
+A music video was produced to accompany the song, directed by British music video director and editor Dani Jacobs.
+Shot in Singapore on April 10th, 1998 at the Thian Hock Keng Temple during the bands promotional tour of South Asia.
+It won the "Best Adult Contemporary Video" award from Billboard magazine in 1998.
+The video was made available on YouTube in 2009 and as of early 2025, it had generated more than 28 million views.
+The video for the Todd Terry Remix was made available on the platform in 2014.